fabiospampinato/atomically/README.md

   - This library is a rewrite of [`write-file-atomic`](https://github.com/npm/write-file-atomic), with some important enhancements on top, you can largely use this as a drop-in replacement.
   - This library is written in TypeScript, so types aren't an afterthought but come with library.
   - This library is slightly faster than [`write-file-atomic`](https://github.com/npm/write-file-atomic), and it can be 10x faster, while being essentially just as safe, by using the `fsyncWait` option.
-  - This library has 0 dependencies, so there's less code to vet and the entire thing is roughly 30% smaller than [`write-file-atomic`](https://github.com/npm/write-file-atomic).
+  - This library has 0 dependencies, so there's less code to vet and the entire thing is roughly 20% smaller than [`write-file-atomic`](https://github.com/npm/write-file-atomic).
   - This library tries harder to write files on disk than [`write-file-atomic`](https://github.com/npm/write-file-atomic) does, by default retrying some failed operations and handling some more errors.
 - Reliability:
+  - Reads are retried, when appropriate, until they succeed or the timeout is reached.
   - Writes are atomic, meaning that first a temporary file containing the new content is written, then this file is renamed to the final path, this way it's impossible to get a corrupt/partially-written file.
   - Writes happening to the same path are queued, ensuring they don't interfere with each other.
   - Temporary files can be configured to not be purged from disk if the write operation fails, which is useful for when keeping the temporary file is better than just losing data.